How Much Do Outdoor Kiosks Cost in 2025?

 Some common applications include:

-This provides a map and directory to the user for use in parks and recreation areas, events, building lobbies, cemeteries, etc. These touch kiosks usually do not require any additional kiosk peripherals.
+Wayfinding Kiosk Provides a map and directory to the user for use in parks, recreation areas, events, building lobbies, cemeteries, etc. Typically, no additional kiosk peripherals are required.

-Allows parking check-in/check-out and payment in covered and outdoor parking lots.
-A shorter, drive-up stand is also available so users can remain in their vehicles while using the kiosk.
+Parking Kiosks Allows parking check-in/check-out and payment in covered and outdoor parking lots.
+Shorter, drive-up stands are available so users can remain in their vehicles while using the kiosk.

 COMPARE QUOTES NOW